bigleuxenchef/Logstash-Beats-Samples/filebeat/README.md

 <img src="./images/Filebeat3_Perf_W20.png" width=100% align="middle" >

-# use case #4 : same as before but running more than one filebeat or more than one prospector
+### Use case #4 : same as before but running more than one filebeat or more than one prospector

 In an attempt to improve filebeat performance, the test below summarizes the result with 2, 3 filebeats running as well as running multiple prospectors to see if filebeat scales well when segregating on multiple prospectors.
 Read the chart and draw your own conclusion.